 Reduced urine output

 These symptoms are to be taken very seriously.
-In case of appearance of any of the above symptoms any further ascent should be reconsidered: otherwise more serious problems can occur which can even cause death sometimes within a few hours, the Only cure for the Altitude Sickness is to descend to a lower elevations immediately.
+In case of any of the above symptoms any further ascent should be reconsidered: otherwise more serious problems can occur which can even cause death sometimes within a few hours, the Only cure for the Altitude Sickness is to descend to a lower elevation immediately.
 Acclimatization by ascending to no more than 300 to 500 meters per day above 3,000 meters and the proper amount of rest are the best methods for prevention of AMS.

 To trek in Nepal you will need to obtain one or more permits, depending on the area that you plan to visit.
 Some permits are required in advance and some can be bought on the spot.